ihr-it-projekt/DayZModsInfo/TBSurvivorLuck/Configs/ScratchCardConfig.md

     "isInitialized": 1, // Never touch this value.
 It is needed internally "WinningCombinations": [
         {
-            "Symbol": "zombie", // The symbol that will be displayed on the scratch card "Chance": 45, // The win chance for this symbol "RewardVariations": [ // The reward variations for this symbol, one of them will be chosen randomly {
+            "ImageSymbol": "zombie", // The symbol that will be displayed on the scratch card "Chance": 45, // The win chance for this symbol "RewardVariations": [ // The reward variations for this symbol, one of them will be chosen randomly {